makiftutuncu/cook-book/README.md

 It uses

 * Spring Boot 3 with WebFlux
-* Java 17
+* Kotlin with coroutines
 * PostgreSQL for database
 * Flyway to manage DB schemas
-* Spring Data JPA to database access
+* R2DBC for database access
 * JUnit 5 for testing
-* SpringDoc for API documentation

 ## Configuration